tomerkal/MySnake/README.md

 # MySnake
-My implementation of classic snake game
+My implementation of classic snake game using Java